 The signs and symptoms of pneumonia may include:

 - fast breathing

 - chest pain

-- loss of appetite (in older kids) or poor feeding (in infants), which may lead to dehydration
+- loss of appetite (in older kids) or poor feeding (in babies)

 What Causes Pneumonia?

 Viruses, like the flu or RSV (respiratory syncytial virus), cause most cases of pneumonia.
 Kids with pneumonia caused by a virus usually have symptoms that happen over time and tend to be mild.